arschles/www/_posts/2014-06-25-concurrency-mem-mgmt.markdown

 The bottom line is that our programs are deployed onto multiple nodes as a process on each, and each process communicates with all the others.

-The process model is still powerful but it has changed on the server side, but now every process communicates with N other identical ones, making a *cluster*, which is a fancy word I'm using here for distributed system.
-The cluster might get upgraded, N might change, and so on.
+The process model is still powerful but it has changed on the server side.
+Now every process communicates with N other identical ones, making a *cluster*.

-When we build a cluster, we're forced into a world of hard concurrency and networking problems.
-We need to address them or they'll crash the cluster, and cripple our app.
+Cluster is just a fancy word for distributed systems, so they come with the same pitfalls.
+Most notably we're forced into a world of hard concurrency and networking problems when we build a cluster.

+We need to address them or the thing will crash.
+Most likely late at night on a weekend, 5 months from now after you've moved on to the next project.

 # Yesterday's State of the Art